 Control the installation process

 You can control each step of the installation process.
-These options may be helpful if your servers are offline, or if you are administering multiple servers.
+These options may be helpful if your want to Install RStudio Professional Drivers Offline, or if you are administering multiple servers.

 --fetch Only download the drivers. --extract Only extract the drivers. --configure Only configure the drivers.